Skip to main content

 No ref?
 Inferred from your keys

 With no model, the provider is taken from the first key present, in order: Anthropic, OpenAI, Google.
 So Metalworks() with only OPENAI_API_KEY set uses OpenAI.
 If none of those is set, a lone OPENROUTER_API_KEY is the recognized single-key fallback — Metalworks() then talks to OpenRouter’s OpenAI-compatible endpoint (so one key reaches many models).
 A native key always wins over it.
+And with no key at all, if metalworks[claude-code] is installed, the claude-code login is the ultimate fallback (the keyless floor — see below).
 You can also pin a default in ~/.config/metalworks/metalworks.toml:

-Precedence: explicit model= ref > config file > first present key.
+Precedence: explicit model= / --model ref > METALWORKS_MODEL env > config file > first present key.

 Google via Vertex AI